Attorney at law, Partner

 Jacob advises his clients on forms of cooperation within real estate and construction projects, the types of contracts most suitable to the project (Design & Build, DBM, DBMO-agreements) as well as the allocation of project-specific design and construction risks.

 He advises on contentious construction and infrastructure projects across a variety of industries, including transport, energy, petrochemical, and construction.
 He also negotiates and drafts construction agreements for (international) clients, amongst others EPC and O&M contracts for renewable energy projects.
-Most recently he has been involved in cases regarding the construction of datacenters and industrial projects in the Rotterdam harbour (FIDIC, EPC, D&B).
+Most recently he has been involved in cases regarding construction projects in the United Arab Emirates and Saudi Arabia.

 As a client you will get the highest quality from his team that is dedicated to solve your dispute, whether this be in court or out of court.